s3lvatico/hamon/README.md

 ### Using the provided batch files

-**Note:** running the tool this way will actually result in seeing a demo.
+**Note:** running the tools this way will actually result in seeing a demo.
 The random log file producer and the monitor will be spawned with some default values for your convenience.
 Let it run for 5-6 minutes and you should see the stats flowing as well as some alarms being raised and reset.

 From the command prompt, launch the `hamonStart.bat` file.